sap-tutorials/Tutorials/tutorials/hxe-ua-installing-vm-image/hxe-ua-installing-vm-image.md

 ### Machine Requirements

-Check if your machine has the recommended hardware to successfully install and run the express edition VM image.
+Check if your machine has the recommended hardware to successfully install and run the SAP HANA 2.0, express edition VM image.

 #### Software